-Wireframe View on Plane Display Mode Hemispherical Toric Spherical Wireframe View in Elevation Dis- play Mode State or Action Comments OT Displace or • Right click on the camera and then select "Duplicate" in the pop-up menu.
-Duplicate Deletie Add to Perspective View List Add to Parallel View List Add to Panorama List Add to Sequence List Edit Heliodon Edit Light Same as plane view.
+Wireframe View on Plane Display Mode Hemispherical Toric Spherical Wireframe View in Elevation Dis- play Mode State or Action Comments Duplicate Diplete Add to Perspective View List Add to Parallel View List Add to Pannorama List Add to Sequence List Edit Heliodon Edit Light Duplicate Delete Add to Perspective View List Add to Parallel View List Add to Parallel View List Add to Sequence List Edit Heliodon Edit Light Same as plane view.
 Delete a VR Object.
 Right click on the camera and then select "Duplicate" in the pop-up menu.

-Wireframe View on Plane Dis- play Mode Hemispherical Wireframe View in Elevation Dis- play Mode State or Action Comments Toric Spherical Duplicate Delete Add to Perspective View List Add to Parallel View List Add to Panorama List Add to Sequence List Edit Heliodon Edit Light Same as plane view.
+Duplicate Delete Add to Perspective View List Add to Parallel View List Add to Paraneans List Add to Sequence List Edit Hellodon Edit Light Same as plane view.
 Editing the Active Light with this VR Object.
 Right click on the red target.
 In the pop-up menu, select "Edit Light" and choose the name of the light.
 NB: The inspector palette switches from VR Objects mode to Lights mode.
 Duplicate Delete Add to Perspective View List Add to Parallel View List Add to Panorama List Add to Sequence List Edit Heliodon Edit Light Same as plane view.
 Editing the Active Heliodon with this VR Object.
 Right click on the target in red and select "Edit Heliodon" in the pop-up menu.
 NB: The inspector palette switches from VR Objects mode to Heliodons mode.